 New Zealand is the world’s most loving ice cream nation.
 Therefore, you can find countless kinds of ice cream here.
 And Hokey Pokey is a particular ice-cream flavor that you can easily get in both ice-cream parlors of the supermarket.

 Basically, this flavor calls for a plain vanilla ice cream topped with tiny pieces of honeycomb toffee.
 Caramel sauce is usually added as well.
-Despite how many flavors there are, Hokey Pokey always remains a staple with these Kiwis ice cream lovers.
+Despite how many flavors there are, Hokey Pokey always remains a staple with ice cream lovers.

 19. Jaffas

-While Jaffa is a kind of orange, the Kiwis Jaffas are a type of balled chocolate.
+While Jaffa is a kind of orange, the Kiwis’ Jaffas are a type of balled chocolate.
 To be more detailed, Jaffas were first produced in New Zealand in 1931.
 It appears in small spheres, combined with a sweet red coating that has an orange flavor.

 20. Manuka Honey